saikat-ai/ligand_binding_role_of_ligand_solvation/README.md

-This is the repository for the manuscript titled "Learning Transferable Collective Variable to accelerate Protein-Ligand (Un)Binding
+This is the repository for the manuscript titled "Learning Transferable Collective Variable to accelerate Protein-Ligand (Un)Binding Transitions via Explainable Machine learning: Intriguing role Ligand Solvation